 Web hosting can be made up of one or many servers that store websites and deliver them to your browser when you search for a URL or click a hyperlink.

 You can imagine web hosting to be a lot like a restaurant.
 Let’s say you’re a customer at that restaurant (the browser) and you want to order your favourite dish (website).

 1. You give the waiter (HTTP request) your order and he takes it to the kitchen (web server).

 2. The kitchen (web server) puts the ingredients together (files and media) and the waiter (HTTP request) then retrieves the dish and brings it back to you.

 3. You can now enjoy your spaghetti and meatballs (website).

-4. When you order a desert (navigate to another page), the whole process repeats again.
+4. When you order a dessert (navigate to another page), the whole process repeats again.